Best Beaches in Ireland 33 top beautiful beaches to visit in 2024

 Brittas Bay also makes a great break from visiting Glendalough or seeing all the HBO Vikings sites in the Wicklow Mountains.

-Best Irish beaches
+Best beaches in Northern Ireland

 There is so much to choose from when looking for a beach in Ireland.
 From the magnificent Wild Atlantic Way beaches to the beaches on the Causeway Coastal route of Northern Ireland.
 When you are in the North of Ireland look for Whiterocks Beach, Benone Strand near Derry, Ballycastle Beach, Port Stewart and Port Rush you will absolutely be spoiled for choice.